DungeonMasterRobby/God/README.md

 # Inheritence rules.

-⋅⋅⋅Each gods body is forged by a parent god.
+   Each gods body is forged by a parent god.
 Each parent give a passive buff to the character.
 Each parent can only be chosen once so if you want to lay claim to a particular god claim them fast.
 The powers of the older gods are more powerful on purpose as they are older and more experienced. "--->" means the god has been chosen and can not be selected as a parent god.

 | GOD CLASS	| GOD NAME			| PLAYER	                 | PARENT BONUS |
 | ------------- |:-----------------------------:|:------------------------------:|:-------------------------------:|